Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Introduction

-It is worth mentioning that our resulting SPF technique is in the same ethos as the recent methods presented by Bunch \& Godsill \citep{Bunch2013,Bunch2015}, but with several substantial differences in concept and construction: (i) their filter is based on the homotopy between the prior and posterior spaces, i.e., a parameterised set of tempering distributions, whereas SPF filters do not construct the flow over a homotopy; (ii) their filter assumes the particle flow as an Ornstein-Uhlenbeck process whose scaling parameter ($\gamma$) determines the rate of diffusion of samples' paths, whereas the SPF filters are directly derived from a stationary solution of the Fokker-Planck equation; (iii) their filter's weights must be updated iteratively by a partial differential equation that describes how the logarithm of the unnormalised density evolves with a pseudo-time variable, whereas the SPF-based particle filter proposes a marginal importance density as a mixture whose weights are only updated at the end of the sampling process; (iv) their filter is articulated as a standard particle filter whereas our SPF particle filter is articulated as a marginal particle filter; (v) our method enables a direct filtering procedure that may avoid importance sampling for very high-dimensional problems.
+It is worth mentioning that our resulting SPF technique is in the same ethos as the method recently developed by Bunch \& Godsill \citep{Bunch2013,Bunch2015}.
+However, in constrast to our approach, their method (i) is based on the homotopy between the prior and posterior spaces, (ii) assumes the particle flow is an Ornstein-Uhlenbeck process whose scaling parameter determines the rate of diffusion of samples' paths, (iii) proposes weights that must be updated iteratively by a partial differential equation (PDE) describing how the unnormalized log-density evolves with a pseudo-time variable; (iv) is articulated as a standard (not marginal) particle filter.